yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 excerpt: I built a Python workflow that lets me update BrainSTEM records by talking to an LLM instead of clicking through the browser one record at a time.
 ---

-The main thing I wanted out of this project was not just automation.
-I wanted a different workflow.

-Instead of opening [BrainSTEM] in the browser and editing records one by one, I can now describe what I want in natural language and let the automation layer turn that request into BrainSTEM edits.

-That is the central idea of this post.

-The code is here: [brainstem-automation](https://github.com/yfujis/brainstem-automation)
+## Motivation

+It is essential for experimental researchers to keep accurate and up-to-date records of their work.
+[BrainSTEM] is a very useful system because it is specifically designed for neuroscience research.
+The team led by [Peter Petersen](https://petersenlab.org/) keeps improving it based on user feedback.
+When you want a batch update, it can be a bit of a pain to click through the browser and edit each record one at a time.
+Since they have a nice Python API, I thought it would be fun to build a workflow that lets me talk to an LLM and express the intent directly, and then the automation code handles the structured BrainSTEM request for me.
+This way, I can make batch updates much faster and with less cognitive load.

-## Why I wanted this
+## What I built

-[BrainSTEM] is a very useful system for logging experimental data.
-It is specifically designed for neuroscience research and keeps improving based on feedback from users.
-But repetitive edits in the browser are still slow.
-At one point I needed to update a group of animals by hand, and that made the friction obvious.

-I wanted to be able to say things like:
+I made a small standalone Python [repository](https://github.com/yfujis/brainstem-automation) around the official BrainSTEM API tooling.

+The repository contains:

-1. create a procedure log
+1. a lightweight client wrapper
-2. update notes across multiple subjects
-3. normalize fields so they are consistent
-4. verify the result after writing

-without manually repeating the same browser actions every time.
+2. CLI commands for listing, creating, and updating records
+3. setup instructions for authentication and usage
+4. packaging metadata so it can be reused cleanly

-## What changed
+## New workflow

 The biggest change is that I can now talk to an LLM and express the intent directly.
 The automation code then handles the structured BrainSTEM request for me.